-Excess stress, low quality of life - our brain needs to run at times.
+Excess stress, low quality of life – our brain sometimes needs to run.
 It needs a trip to an imaginary world where we can free ourselves from negative emotions and stress.
 This causes moments of reflection and expansion of our creativity.
 However, most people know how to control these dream moments.
 We know when the mind should say enough.
 However, there is a small part of our population that is unable to control this impulse.
 Over time, this gains such momentum that the person with MDD spends most of their time detached from reality.

 Many people say they struggle with maladaptive daydreaming.
 They emphasize that their imaginations are so realistic that they often even feel the presence of the imagined world.
 Stimulation of this type is so positive that people with MDD become addicted to the “dream high.”
 If you are one of these people, the maladaptive daydreaming test will help you clearly identify if you have this condition.